SOLAR ECHO (2014)

 Long Reef Headland

-SOLAR ECHO focuses attention on the subtle changes that surround us in nature – things we may not even notice or that we quickly forget.
+SOLAR ECHO focuses attention on the subtle changes that surround us in nature – things we may not initially notice or sometimes quickly forget.
 We often take the weather for granted until a violent storm or a heatwave reminds us of our own vulnerability and the risks our planet faces from climate change.
-This new work attempts to extend our awareness of everyday phenomena by recording changes in the intensity of sunlight over the period of the exhibition.
-Sixteen luminous spheres arranged in grid formation replay these shifting light levels in the evening.
+This artwork attempts to extend our awareness of everyday phenomena by recording changes in the intensity of sunlight during the day.
+Sixteen luminous spheres arranged in grid formation replay these light recordings in the evening.

 Link to La Lune: Energy Producing Art catalogue.